SUPERSEDES: GIM 14 (November 2010)

 The following minimum criteria are essential when delegating this authority:

-The individual and/or position to which the signature authority is delegated should have direct knowledge of the needs of the project, i.e., how a specific purchase benefits or is needed by the project.
+The individual and/or position to which the signature authority is delegated should have direct knowledge of the needs of the project, i.e., how a specific purchase benefits or is needed by the project or written instructions from someone who does have such knowledge.

 The delegation of signature authority must be made in writing or email prior to any individual or position other than the PI initiating/approving acquisition of goods and services.
 The written document or a copy of the email must be maintained at the appropriate organizational level, i.e. college, department, division, etc., where administrative/budget records are maintained for the budget number assigned to the sponsored project.
 One authorizing memo or email should be used for each budget number unless the same delegation criteria and individual are used among more than one budget number.
 For example, if a lab is supported by 5 sponsored projects, with essentially the same personnel working on all 5 projects, and the PI wishes to delegate signature authority to the same individual(s) and/or positions for each project, then one written delegation document or one email is sufficient.
 The delegation document must be revised and updated as individuals and budget numbers change.